stefanlorenz85/crud-rest-api-users/README.md

 ## Commands
 ----
 ### Start service
-The service starts an H2 in-memory database.
+The service starts a H2 in-memory database instance.
 Some intital data is loaded from `data.sql`.
-The application.properties is not representing any production configuration and can be seen as a dev mode.
+The `application.properties` is not representing a production configuration.
 The default port is `8080`.
-Spring Security is `disabled`.
+Spring Security is `disabled` by config.

 To start the service:
 ```sh